paltrock/paltrock.github.io/_pages/collaborators.md

 {% include base_path %}

-We work with a number of amazing resaerchers across the world.
+We collaborate with researchers from around the world.